Punge089/mini-etl-sales-pipeline/README.md

 # Mini ETL Sales Pipeline

 A simple project that demonstrates an end-to-end ETL workflow using Python, Pandas, SQL, and SQLite.
+The sample dataset contains 120 raw sales transaction records with intentional data quality issues such as duplicates, missing values, and invalid dates.

 ## Project Overview